 I love love love the texture of this Hot Spinach Artichoke Dip.
 A combo of sour cream & mayo keeps it creamier than most and a little less prone to be too oily.
 I like to use a little mozzarella because it’s so melty and creamy, then some provolone because I think it has a bit more flavor than the mozz.
-And I ditch the Parmesan and/or Romano in favor of Asiago.
-They’re both about the same price, and sometimes Asiago is a little less which is always a bonus, but I think it’s a little more assertive, a little less “buttery.”
+And I ditched the Parmesan and/or Romano in favor of Asiago.
+Sometimes Asiago costs a little less which is always a bonus, but I think it’s a little more assertive in flavor and, a little less “buttery.”
 I think you’ll like this combo, but nothing’s ever set in stone, so if you don’t have all these cheeses or don’t like all these cheeses, use what you’d like.
 It’s all good as they say!
 If I have some on hand, I don’t mind adding a drop or two of white wine to the dip.
 Just a little, two tablespoons or so.

 Making Hot Spinach Artichoke Dip:

 When you make Hot Spinach Artichoke Dip make sure your cream cheese is room temperature and really soft; if it isn’t pop it in the microwave for 30 seconds or so.
 I like to mix all the spices into the cream cheese first and it’s not difficult to do it by hand.
 If you have your mixer handy, it makes really short work of it.
 If you don’t have your mixer handy or it’s a deal to get to it, don’t bother with it.
 Then it’s just a matter of using some muscle.
 Just don’t forget to save a little mozzarella for the top, which you’ll add towards the end of the baking.